abeantor/Homework1/Python.md

 ## List Operations

 ### Copying a List
+Copying a List: Create a duplicate of a list using the copy() method.
 ```python
 fruits_copy = fruits.copy()
 print(fruits_copy)  # Output: ['banana', 'orange', 'mango', 'lemon']
 ```

 ### Joining Lists
+Joining Lists: Combine two or more lists into one.
 ```python
 fruits = ['banana', 'orange']
 vegetables = ['carrot', 'onion']